Sunday, September 1, 2019

 An old friend of mine used to say that Fantasy is like rising, flying or being lifted by inspiration up above the trees of a Forest and from there – from that new vantage point – seeing broader, often far-off horizons within which a life could be authentically lived.
 The ‘Forest’ in this simile represents our everyday lived-in worlds and then those worlds – cultural, social and historical – that establish those horizons.
 While ‘good’ in an ordinary sense; grounding us in practical ways of living while orienting us to our culture’s rules and parameters, these circumscribed horizons can and probably should be transcended as we grow and mature; as they are merely ‘ours’ – if we are to achieve a wider, deeper, broader perspective for living our brief lives.[2]

-Two of the themes touched upon here – that the Faery are “immortal” and that they have magical abilities – are central to Faery lore.
-As characters in the stories that have come down to us, the Faery do seem to be somewhat ‘more than human.'
+Two of the themes touched upon here – that the Fairy are “immortal” and that they have magical abilities – are central to Neo-Pagan Faery lore as I learned it.
+As characters in the stories that have come down to us, the Fairy do seem to be somewhat ‘more than human' and not just 'other than.'

 “The hazel, one of the most important of all, goes back in Irish mythology to an honoured place in the dim mists of the past.
 Then the hazel nut was the repository of all knowledge, as was the apple in Eden.
 No wonder the ancient gods and the spirits of today are reputed to revere and care for it.
 Of the other trees, fairies do well in cherishing the blackthorn, for it is one of the loveliest trees in the Irish countryside, especially in early spring when its masses of bright, white flowers contrast so strongly with its leafless black twigs; and the toughness of its branches is proverbial.”
 (46-47)

-Trees were long-respected and protected in Celtic countries in part because they were sacred to the Faeryfolk.
-Strange encounters were often had at trees that were ‘Faery-haunted,’ for good or ill.
-For while the Faeryfolk were known as “the Gentle People,” being great friends and advocates of those befriended by them, if crossed they could be quite nasty; playing tricks on those who crossed them—all such antics aiming, however, at revealing their being misused or betrayed, and then requiring recompense being paid and justice being done.
+Trees were long-respected and protected in Celtic countries in part because they were sacred to the Fairyfolk.
+This tradition still survives today.
+Strange encounters were often had at trees that were ‘Fairy-haunted,’ for good or ill.
+For while the Fairyfolk were known as “the Gentle Folk,” being great friends and advocates of those befriended by them, if crossed they could be quite nasty; playing tricks on those who crossed them—all such antics aiming, however, at revealing their being misused or betrayed, and then requiring recompense being paid in order for justice to be re-established between them and their human friends on this side of the sidhe.

 It is the coel-sidhe that I was alluding to in my story “Foundations at Ross Falls (20 March 1997),[9] wherein the characters heard mysterious music while leaving a rustic waterfall at night; though in the story the characters think the music sounds like that of monks chanting an office in Latin down at the base of the secluded, rustic waterfall.

-Another common theme is of encounters with the Faery in strange, abandoned places.
-Ruins[12] are favorite haunts of the Faeryfolk!
-Such tales take one to the limits of the known landscape, opening the hearer to fantastic ideals and conceptions.
-The strangeness to which Faery stories point oft begin with experiences in which someone exclaims—
+The fairies are also often encountered in strange, abandoned places.
+Ruins[12] are among their favorite haunts!
+Tales at-play in this theme-realm take one to the limits of the known landscape, opening the hearer to fantastic ideals and conceptions.
+The strangeness to which fairy stories point oft begin with experiences in which someone exclaims—

 “I was at x and there was this interesting, strange ‘presence’ there, and …”